Jeregreat/Analysis-of-flight-school-student-data/README.md

 This project is made to determine if each line in lessons has violations based on docs daycycle, weather, minimums, and students.
+The codes i write are in the auditor folder.

 This project writes and reads JSON and CSV docs about students' flights information.